 On February 24, 2014 Flaming Lips manager Scott Booker shared a picture of the test pressing he was listening to on facebook.
 The following day the band shared the photo on their facebook and twitter (above), confirming the April 19th release date.
-The picture itself verifies it will be released by Warner Brothers and shows the test pressing label listing a quantity as “35 PCS,” leading some fans to speculate all 24 hours of the song will be released in a 35-LP box set.
-In fact, it is a 43 minute version edited specifically for the vinyl issue (the 35 perhaps refers to 35 copies of the test pressing).
+The picture verified Warner Brothers as the label issuing it and showed the test pressing label listing a quantity as “35 PCS,” leading some fans to speculate all 24 hours of the song will be released in a 35-LP box set.
+In fact, it is a 49 minute “distillation across 10 tracks,” edited specifically for the vinyl issue’s limited edition 7,500 copies (the 35 perhaps referred to 35 copies of the test pressing).
 This new version is credited as a “2014 extraction and reduction by Mike Fridmann, Wayne and Kliph” and was mastered by the latter and engineered by Dave Fridmann and Michael Ivins.
-The album art is a moiré pattern credited to Lips’ longtime “visualist” George Salsibury and “Wayne Coyne vs Shelby Strong.”
+Packaged in a single-pocket jacket, the album art was inspired by moiré patterns and is credited to George Salisbury and “Wayne Coyne vs Shelby Stong.”

 “7 Skies H3″ was unsuccessfully attempted as an iTunes release in 2011.
 “We’re working out a deal with iTunes,” Wayne told knoxville.com before its skull release.
 “You can see how insane we’ve gotten when we start thinking, ‘We’re gonna call iTunes and put a 24-hour song on their server.’
 But they’ve since said, ‘This is insane, but let’s see if we can do it.’
 It shows that there’s another world of possibility out there and iTunes is into that.
 They’re into this proof that what you previously thought was unthinkable or insane is possible.”
 It was later revealed iTunes was unable to meet the song’s large demands, leading The Flaming Lips to create flaminglipstwentyfourhoursong.com to stream the song.

-Listen to highlights from “7 Skies H3″ and read Wayne’s commentary on the track from circa its Halloween 2011 release below:
+Read Wayne’s commentary on “7 Skies H3″ from circa its Halloween 2011 release below: